Roaming-Initiative/roaming-initiative-hardware/RITower.md

 ### Optional

 #### Recommended
- * UPS, any type designed for 120v plugs.
+ * UPS, any type designed for 120v plugs, or any UPS capable of putting out between 12v to 24v (most wireless hardware supports that range of voltage for Power over Ethernet).
  * Multiple 1-2 ft CAT6 patch cables, preferably pre-crimped.
  * Extension cord, if necessary.